 “What were they thinking?”
 (In most senses of the word, they weren’t!)
 If you read accident reports, you have often encountered seemingly smart pilots facing an obvious threat they “never saw.”
 How does this happen?
 There is a simple explanation and it is a process common to all of us – and totally “natural” (beware)!

-Risk hides in the familiar because our human perception defaults to “autopilot” by necessity to save mental effort in daily life.
-Our incoming data flow is filtered by our senses and again at the cognitive level to be manageable and useful.
-Our primary filter scans the environment (very rapidly) for “threats” and once that is satisfied, we largely “stereotype our world” and automatically transform it into patterns we have learned from experience.
+Risk hides in the familiar because our human perception defaults to “autopilot” by necessity to save mental effort in the majority of daily life.
+Our incoming data flow is filtered first by our senses and again at the cognitive level to be manageable and useful.
+Our primary perception filters the environment (very rapidly) for “threats” and once that is satisfied, we largely “stereotype our world” and automatically transform it into patterns we have learned from experience.
 This is a sad commentary on appreciation and “living to the fullest” but a surprising 90% of our daily activities are only barely at the level of awareness.
 Common daily activities are largely relegated to automatic processing.
 These stone-age systems often miss subtle “technological threats” – it was designed for more obvious saber-tooth tigers ready to eat us!

 “We construct an expected world because we can’t handle the complexity of the present one, and then process information that fits the expected world, and find reasons to exclude the information that might contradict it.
 Unexpected and unlikely interactions are ignored when we make our construction.”
 Charles Perrow; “Normal Accidents“

-As an example of the world’s complexity and our amazing automatic processor, watch how many discrete pieces of information are presented in this film just to drive.
+As an example of the world’s complexity and our amazing automatic processor, watch how many discrete pieces of information are presented in this Teslla film capturing the “simple” act of driving.
 As humans, our amazing human brains handle all these activities rapidly and automatically below the level of consciousness.
-Think of how many processes we employ in a “normal” day.
+Think of how many processes we employ in a “normal” day or when flying.

 Take the example of driving in “automatic mode” when a child runs out into traffic and surprises us.
 Hopefully, our reactions are available appropriate, and immediate (trained/embedded/reflexive).
 We apply the brakes or swerve before we even know what happened.
 Immediate action like this is too quick for our thoughtful/critical mind to engage and react.
 In retrospect, you are often surprised at the accuracy and speed of the reaction.
 Most sports and high-stakes activities operate almost entirely at this level of “over-training.”